 You can expect me to come prepared for, and attend, all lectures regularly and punctually.
 I will strive to promote a collegial atmosphere of mutual respect conducive to the exchange of ideas and learning.
 I demand the same from you.
-Reading during a lecture, the disturbing consumption of food or drink, littering the classroom, the use of iPods, cell phones, recreational lab-top use, and other activities that may impede the ability of you or other students to learn are unacceptable behaviours.
+Reading during a lecture, the disturbing consumption of food or drink, littering the classroom, the use of iPods, phones, recreational lab-top use, and other activities that may impede the ability of you or other students to learn are unacceptable behaviours.
 If we all abide by this code of civility and mutual respect, we set the stage for a mature, safe and stimulating intellectual forum.

-If you chose to contact me by phone or email, I will usually by not necessarily respond within 24 hours during weekdays: do not expect an instantaneous response.
+If you chose to contact me by phone or email, I will attempt to respond within 24 hours during weekdays: do not expect an instantaneous response.
+Thank you in advance for your patience.
 I rarely check or send emails on weekends.
 Please use proper English in your text mail.
 Communication, like politeness, is a two-way street, and I shall extend to you the same courtesies.